What is the one piece of clothing most people put on every single day? Shoes!!

 I am always on the outlook for a really great pair of walking shoes.
 My biggest complaint with most companies is that they do not provide half sizes and my feet are a true half size.

-I was really excited when Te’sa asked if I wanted to receive for review, Vionic Shoes with Orthaheel Technology, because they do come in half sizes.
+That’s why I’m excited about Vionic Shoes with Orthaheel Technology, because they do come in half sizes.
 My feet are so happy in the 8 1/2’s.
 My toes have room to wiggle, while they stay in place on my heel.

 One of the first things I noticed about these Zen Walkers when I pulled them from the box is how light they are.
 I have worn shoes before with special heel designs but the shoes have always been on the heavy side.
 These shoes are the exact opposite.